wrzwicky/compiler-dev-c64/README.md

 5. Compressor strange and undocumented, and doesn't work.

 Errors:
-* assembler: missing lines in source code
+* assembler: missing lines in source code, crashes
 * parser:
-  - syntax errors may cause 'bad subscript error in 10440'
+  - syntax errors may also cause 'bad subscript error in 10440'
 * conditional.mini: '-' not allowed in program name
 * exit.mini: can't name a program with a keyword
-* printer.mini: triggers a bug in Analysis "semantic error token=15"
-* selection.mini: same bug